EdmundGoodman/EdmundGoodman/README.md

 ##### I'm currently working on

-- My Master's research project, title to be decided soon...
+- My Master's research project, investigating how we can improve the performance the [xDSL compiler toolkit](https://github.com/xdslproject/xdsl)
 - Writing some more blog posts

 ##### I've recently finished working on